 - The .g2c file has the configuration required to load this data.

-- The _mapped.json files are the files created by the python script that are ready to load into Senzing.
+- The _mapped.json files are the files created by the Python script that is ready to load into Senzing.

 Important note!